Los Angeles Sex Crime Defense Lawyer

 Developing a Solid Legal Strategy

-In spite of these complications, an expert Los Angeles sex crime attorney at Eisner Gorin LLP, having a great deal of experience in defending sex-related crimes, know that a sex crime case can be very complicated to prove, since most often prosecution case relies on “he/she said” testimony.
+Despite these complications, an expert Los Angeles sex crime attorney at Eisner Gorin LLP, having a great deal of experience in defending sex-related crimes, knows that a sex crime case can be very complicated to prove since, most often, prosecution case relies on “he/she said” testimony.

 In other instances, some of the evidence may be unlawfully obtained, which would violate their constitutional rights.
 We can help you decide whether to accept a plea bargain in your case.